MrHaribo/mrharibo.github.io/usermanagement/index.md

 > If you are using Docker Toolbox the AccountService wont find the AccountDB network address due to the *docker-machine* issue.
 Be shure to add: **database_address=*your_docker_machine_ip:5432* to the AccountService Native Environment Args.

+> For security reasons you should change all database related passwords.
+The root password for the PostgreSQL container installation can be changed in the **Dockerfile** in the root folder of the AccountDB project.
+The password that is used by the Account Service to access the Account database has to be changed in two places: In the **AccountDatabase.java** class in the *src/main/java* folder of the AccountService project and in the init_db.sql in the AccountDB root folder.
+Make shure both passwords match.

 ## Test Client

 If all the services are running you are finally ready to connect to the MicroNet application using a client.
 If you did not add the MicroNet Catalogs during Workspace Setup, press *Configure...* in the top right and add the MicroNet Example Service Catalog via *Add Remote Catalog...*: